-The Columbia County Sheriff's Office K9 Unit currently consists of Deputy Mike Schultz partnered with K9 Jax and Deputy Jordan Haueter partnered with K9 Mattis.
-They are assigned to the patrol division.
+The Columbia County Sheriff's Office K9 Unit currently consists of Deputy Travis Lange partnered with K9 Jax and Deputy Jordan Haueter partnered with K9 Mattis and newly assigned Deputy Derek Jesko with K9 Artis.
+They are all assigned to the patrol division.

 The current K9 Unit started in 1995 with now retired K9 Ispi.
 Typically dogs sought by the Columbia County Sheriff's Office are trained in drug detection, tracking, article searches, handler protection, criminal apprehension, building searches and area searches.